tirefire/tirefi.re/playbook/index.md

 ![A scorchingly executed playbook][playbook]

 Oh maybe there was a typo right here...
 Wait when was the last time this was updated?
+Wait.. how much of S3 is down?...
+Can someone update the status... no?
+Hmmmmm

+Credit to @bobtfish and @mbaxa

 [playbook]: ./playbook.jpg